roadrunner-server/docs/php/debugging.md

 {% endcode %}

-Important: Make sure to change the `XDEBUG_VERSION` to the version you want to use, see [xdebug.org](https://xdebug.org/docs/install).
-Also note that the example container is run on behalf of the `app` user.
+Important: make sure to change the `XDEBUG_VERSION` to the version you want to use, see xdebug.org, and note that the example container is run as the `app` user.

 Next create a `xdebug.ini` file in your project root or copy the following content: